-Code Style Assistance
+Code Style Assistance in CSS

 ReSharper provides the following code style assistance features in CSS: